Find the next information about the sector:

 A Business-Friendly and Stable Economy

-According to the World Bank’s 2017 Doing Business survey, Colombia has the second business environment in Latin America, after Mexico.
+According to the World Bank’s 2017 Doing Business survey, Colombia has the second business environment in Latin America, after Peru.

-Thanks to this stable, investor-friendly environment, FDI inflows has soared in the past few years.
+Thanks to this stable, investor-friendly environment, FDI inflows have soared in the past few years.
 In 2016 the FDI inflows were US$ 13.68 billion.

 In fact, according to investment trends, Colombia is one of the largest recipients of FDI in Latin America, which sets it as one of the best countries for investment in Latin America.